Saran (director): Early life and career

 By then, Saran was also a cartoonist for Ananda Vikatan.
 He would do this work at two in the morning, sleep for a bit and get back to work with KB by 7 am.
 Finally, Sarann gave up working as a cartoonist because assisting KB was too demanding.
 And then, Sarann's first film happened.
 He describes that he "was wondering what would happen if a girl, who is engaged to a particular person, falls in love with someone else" and this formed the basis of his plot for his first film Kadhal Mannan (1998).
 The film saw veteran music composer M. S. Viswanathan make his acting debut in a supporting role, whilst the lead actress Maanu from Assam and music composer Bharadwaj also debuted.
 The film's soundtrack gained rave review prior to release.
 Viswanathan had initially waded away the approach but actor Vivek later convinced him to partake in the film.
 The film won positive reviews from critics, with a reviewer praising the film for tackling a taboo subject.
 The critic claimed that Ajith Kumar "was back at his best", whilst also crediting success to Maanu's performance and Bharadwaj's soundtrack.
 The film received a good response at the box office.
 The first copy was worth Rs 22 million, but was only sold for Rs 16 million.
 Despite all this, it ran 100 days and re-established Ajith Kumar's market after a string of failures.
-The producers of the previous collaboration of Ajith Kumar and Sarann during Kadhal Mannan, Venkateswaralayam had lost a lot of money on that film so Ajith insisted on doing another film for the studio, Amarkalam (1999).
+The producers of the previous collaboration of Ajith Kumar and Sarann during Kadhal Mannan, Venkateswaralayam had lost a lot of money on that film so Ajith insisted on doing another film for the studio, Amarkkalam (1999).
 Sarann initially approached Shalini, who was studying at the time and she refused but after a three-month pursuit, he finally got her to sign on as well.
 The role of Tulasi Das was initially offered to Amitabh Bachchan who accepted before later pulling out of the film.
 The film began production in January 1999 and during the production of the film, the lead pair Ajith Kumar and Shalini fell in love and eventually got married in April 2000.
 The film won predominantly positive reviews upon release with a reviewer describing the film as having an "okay storyline made very good because of its brilliant execution" whilst stating that the "climax is also very well-developed" and praising the performance of Ajith Kumar.
-The film went on to become a large commercial success at the box office, extending the lead actor Ajith Kumar's success after his previous film Vaali.
+The film went on to become a large commercial success at the box office, extending the lead actor Ajith Kumar's success after his previous film Vaalee.
 Ajith went on to purchase Sarann a car as a token of gratitude for the success.